faheem1309/Smart-Calculator-Web-App/README.md

-Smart calculator web app

-A dynamic little tool crafted with HTML, CSS, along with a touch of JavaScript to bring it to life - responsive enough to adapt, interactive enough to respond the moment you start typing.
+# Smart Calculator Web App

+A responsive and interactive calculator built using HTML, CSS, and JavaScript.
 Designed to look and behave like a real calculator with a modern UI and smooth interactions.

+## 🚀 Features
-🚀 Features - Realistic calculator layout
+- Realistic calculator layout
-A keyboard can plug in to help out when needed

-Switch between dark and light themes - subtle motion on button presses

-Clean JavaScript setup, straightforward enough for newcomers.
-The layout adjusts smoothly across devices, built to fit naturally
+- Keyboard input support
+- Dark and Light mode toggle
+- Smooth button animations
+- Clean and beginner-friendly JavaScript logic
+- Fully responsive design
 - Zero external dependencies

-- Compute: Type.
-Erase most recent entry: Press Backspace.
-Wipe everything: Hit Escape.
+## 🛠️ Technologies Used
+- HTML5
-- 📁 Project Layout.
+- CSS3
+- JavaScript (Vanilla)

+## ⌨️ Keyboard Shortcuts
+- Numbers: 0–9
+- Operators: +  -  *  /  %
+- Calculate: Enter
+- Delete last input: Backspace
+- Clear all: Esc

+## 📂 Project Structure
-- └── index.html
+├── index.html
 ├── style.css
 └── script.js

-🌐 Deployment.
-Get this project live fast - Vercel handles the setup without fuss.

-4. Upload the project to GitHub.
-Bring it into Vercel next.
-Hit deploy once ready.
-The app goes live from there
+## 🌐 Deployment
+This project can be deployed easily using Vercel:
+1. Push the project to GitHub
+2. Import the repository in Vercel
+3. Click Deploy
+4. Your app is live

 No build configuration required.

+## 📄 License
+This project is released under the **MIT License**.
 You are free to use, modify, and distribute this project for learning and portfolio purposes.

-If you like this project, maybe give it a star.
+⭐ If you find this project useful, consider giving it a star.